AndrewDryga/talk_sagas_of_elixir/sagas.md

 ![inline](sagas/sagas_example.png)

 ^ Getting back to our booking site, with Saga you define a compensation for each step and Saga makes sure that if one of the stage failed (which is flight booking in our example), compensations are run to amend partial execution

+^ So it's like we have a step-by-step map how to get to the destination and plan B how to return back from any step by a secure route.

 ---